gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 any of the "causal" language that we can consider here because the outfits were not randomly assigned to the rides.
 Without random assignment, \index{random assignment} the explanatory variable of outfit choice could be ***confounded*** \index{confounding}
 with another characteristic of rides that might be related to the passing distances, such as wearing a particular outfit because of an expectation of heavy traffic or poor light conditions.
 Confounding is not the only reason to avoid causal statements with non-random assignment but the inability to separate the effect of other variables (measured or unmeasured) from the differences we are observing means that our inferences in these situations need to be carefully stated to avoid implying causal effects.

+\newpage

 \indent In order to get some summary statistics, we will rely on the R package called ``mosaic`` [@R-mosaic] as introduced previously.
 First (but only once),